Bureau-of-Transdimensional-Control/campaign/content/index.md

 ---
-title: Welcome to the Bureau, Agent
+title: Bureau of Transdimensional Control
 ---
+# Welcome to the Bureau, Agent

 Welcome to our **Call of Cthulhu 7th Edition** campaign set in the groovy, paranoid 1970s!
 This knowledge base serves as your player resource hub for our **West Marches-style** investigation series.